hipster4j/hipster-docs/README.md

 Surprisingy, there is a lack of Java libraries that implement search algorithms with an extensible, flexible and simple to use model.
 In fact, most of the libraries rely on graph structures or recursive implementations which do not offer fine-grained control over the algorithm.
 It is very common to find many projects (such as graph libraries, noSQL databasest, etc) reinventing the wheel each time they need to use a common search algorithm to solve a concrete problem.

-Hipster aimed to solve this problem by providing the common components of a search algorithm.
+Hipster aims to solve this problem by providing the common components of a search algorithm.

 ## Hipster License